rherrmann/osgi-testsuite/README.md

 public class MasterTestSuite {
 }
 ````

-A mechanism for selection of test classes to run is provided by the `@ClassnameFilters({"filterExpression", ...})` annotation.
-It
+The `MasterTestSuite` will execute all '*Test' classes from bundle1 and bundle2.

-uses regular expressions to match test name patterns.
+If the default strategy to identify test classes is not suitable, it can be overridden with the  `@ClassnameFilters({"filterExpression", ...})` annotation.
+The list of regular expressions is used match test class names that should be included and excluded.

 For Example:
 ````Java